 Bendigo Bank Volunteer of the Year

-This award is voted on by the committee to recognise one of our parents who has gone ‘above and beyond’ in volunteering their time and services for the benefit of the club throughout the season.
+This award is voted on by the committee to recognize one of our parents who has gone ‘above and beyond’ in volunteering their time and services for the benefit of the club throughout the season.